 Popular visa types: Tourist and Business

-While most people get the visa on arrival, if you're planning on entering at Ko Kong, it is worth considering getting your visa beforehand to avoid any "misunderstandings" at the crossing.
-Given how easy it is to get an eVisa, and as they're valid at the Ko Kong crossing, the eVisa is really the way to go.
+While most people get the visa on arrival, if you are planning on entering at Koh Kong, it is worth considering getting your visa beforehand to avoid any "misunderstandings" at the crossing.
+Given how easy it is to get an e-visa, and as they are valid at the Koh Kong crossing, the e-visa is really the way to go.

 A tourist visa can be extended once, for 30 days only.
-The extension costs US$45.
-Business visas can be extended pretty much forever on an annual basis.
-The fee for a year-long multiple entry extension is US$280.
+The extension costs US$50.
+Business visas can be extended pretty much forever.
+The fees are $50 for one month, $80 for two months, $160 for six months and $290 for one year.
 Both types of extensions take a day or two and are best handled through agents.

 The main issue facing tourists is that tourist visas can only be extended once.
-If you're looking at a longer stay in cambodia, get a business visa.
+If you are looking at a longer stay in Cambodia, get a business visa.
 It costs just $5 more, requires no extra paperwork, and can be extended for a far longer period.

 While it isn't a big deal to overstay a visa in Cambodia, it does get expensive quickly.
 The base fine is $6 per day of overstay.
-So if you overstay by five days, you'll be required to pay $30 on exit.
+So for instance if you overstay by five days, you will be required to pay $30 on exit.